Metztli I. T. Blog

 Conclusion:

-The Xen hypervisor on an AMD x64 Opteron based Sun Ultra 20 provides small and medium business (SM organizations flexibility to address their proprietary software investments concerns.
+The Xen hypervisor on an AMD x64 Opteron based Sun Ultra 20 provides small and medium business (SMB) organizations flexibility to address their proprietary software investments concerns.
 Additionally, Xen provides an SMB an viable resource to consider an migration to an open source and open standards, cost effective and more robust alternative to a uniform proprietary environment.
 SMBs should consider that investments in an heterogeneous environment --and more specifically in Linux-- will provide superb resilency to the focused malware and attacks that take advantage of their unstable closed-source proprietay operating systems and applications.

 Although I referenced Novell's SuSE Linux platform for easier and a more smooth migration away from –or coexisting with proprietary software-- if an SMB has a more knowledgeable IT stuff, it may consider Red Hat Linux Enterprise Server or Debian Linux.